gaepdit/air-web/docs/Site-map.md

 ### Compliance

 * `/Staff/Compliance` Compliance search form (combined search for FCEs and Work Entries).

-* `/Staff/Compliance/FCE/{fceId}` FCE details page.
+#### Compliance Monitoring Workflow

 * `/Staff/Compliance/WorkEntry/{entryId}` Compliance work entry details page (compliance events, notifications, and permit revocations).

-#### Compliance Monitoring Workflow

 * `/Staff/Compliance/WorkEntry/Add` Add a new Work Entry.
 * `/Staff/Compliance/WorkEntry/Add?{facilityId}` Add a new Work Entry for the Facility.
-* `/Staff/Compliance/WorkEntry/Add?{workEntryType}` Add a new Work Entry of the specified type.
+* `/Staff/Compliance/WorkEntry/Add/{workEntryType}` Add a new Work Entry of the specified type.
-* `/Staff/Compliance/WorkEntry/Add?{workEntryType}&{facilityId}` Add a new Work Entry of the specified type for the specified Facility.
+* `/Staff/Compliance/WorkEntry/Add/{workEntryType}?{facilityId}` Add a new Work Entry of the specified type for the specified Facility.
 * `/Staff/Compliance/WorkEntry/Edit/{entryId}` Edit a Work Entry.
 * `/Staff/Compliance/WorkEntry/Delete/{entryId}` Delete a Work Entry.